 The dominant architectural forms in the complex are the vaults, which are obtained from a combination of local traditions and materials with historical examples culturally prefigured such as temples or traditional headgear Hindus.

-With the help of a mobile formwork of vaults, “Sangath” were constructed with hollow clay tiles embedded in the walls.
+With the help of a mobile formwork of vaults, “Sangath” was constructed with hollow clay tiles embedded in the walls.
 The outer skin is covered with tiles, fragmented pieces of waste material from a manufacturer.
 The structural system is based on poles and combined beams with reinforced concrete slabs.
 In the recesses of the vaults of the upper floors, iron and concrete have been used with high insulation materials such as filling with brickwork.
 The facades are covered with tiles or cement and plaster.

-The decor is based on building materials, with the exhibition of prints formwork in concrete ceilings, contrasting with the soft and smooth concrete floor rust colored red.
+The decor is based on building materials, with the exhibition of prints formwork in concrete ceilings, contrasting with the soft and smooth concrete floor rust-colored red.
 All materials and 60% of the workforce were local.